 Iguazú National Park: Stay at Iguazú Falls, Argentina!

-The tallest fall is 82 metres (269 feet) which outcompetes Niagara Fall where the longest drop is about 50 metres (164 feet).
+The tallest fall is 82 metres (269 feet), which outcompetes Niagara Falls, where the longest drop is about 50 metres (164 feet).
 It is also a lot wider.
-The waterfall system contains between 150 and 300 separate falls, depending on season.
+The waterfall system contains between 150 and 300 separate falls, depending on the season.

-The rainforest is the largest remnant of the Paranaense subtropical rainforest, which is part of the Interior Atlantic Forest.
-Once it was a much larger forest, untouched by civilisation.
-With time the forest area has shrunk due to logging, agriculture and plantation forestry.
-During the last centuries consciousness about its uniqueness gradually has increased, and in 1934 it was eventually declared a national park.
+The rainforest is the largest remnant of the Paranaense subtropical rainforest, part of the Interior Atlantic Forest.
+Once, it was a much larger forest, untouched by civilisation.
+Over time, the forest area has shrunk due to logging, agriculture and plantation forestry.
+During the last centuries, consciousness about its uniqueness gradually increased, and in 1934, it was eventually declared a national park.

-The rich biodiversity counts more than 2000 species of plants, 400 species of birds and about 80 mammals.
-As a true primeval forest it is today absolutely outstanding.
-It is therefore not strange that it has become a favourite destination for both domestic and international tourism and perpetually draws thousands of visitors every year.
+The rich biodiversity includes more than 2000 species of plants, 400 species of birds and about 80 mammals.
+As a genuine primaeval forest, it is today absolutely outstanding.
+Therefore, it is not strange that it has become a favourite destination for both domestic and international tourism and perpetually draws thousands of visitors every year.

-After crawling through a dozen of reviews of both sides – the Argentinian park, as well as the Brazilian park, checking out the best places to stay at to get the ultimate rainforest experience, we have finally decided.
-Also our time frame at Iguazú taken into consideration, we have chosen to limit ourselves to the Argentinian side!
-It seems to be there we can get the most in-depth-experience with several trails, a train ride in the jungle and a surround-experience with falls both below, above and behind us.
-For the brave ones a boat ride under the falls or to San Martin Island can also be included!
+After crawling through a dozen reviews of both sides – the Argentinian and Brazilian parks, checking out the best places to stay to get the ultimate rainforest experience, we finally decided.
+Also, considering our time frame at Iguazú, we have chosen to limit ourselves to the Argentinian side!
+We seem to be able to get the best experience there, with several trails, a train ride in the jungle, and an extraordinary experience with falls both below, above and behind us.
+A boat ride under the falls or to San Martin Island can also be included for the brave ones!

-Our wish has been to stay inside or at least close to the very park, so that we can make the most of our time at the falls – right from sunrise until tiredness takes over in the evening!
-We have therefore checked a number of hotels, hostels and lodges near the National Park at Iguazú Falls, Argentina, to compare prices, transport times etc.
+We wish to stay inside or at least close to the park to make the most of our time at the falls – from sunrise until tiredness takes over in the evening!
+We have therefore checked many hotels, hostels and lodges near the National Park at Iguazú Falls, Argentina, to compare prices, transport times, etc.

 The Gran Meliá Iguazú has outperformed all the others – despite the costs of staying there, and we finally have made a reservation!
 For one night only!